 - Title of Proposal.
 The title of the proposal must be brief (80-character maximum), yet represent the major thrust of the project.
 Because this title will be used to provide information to those who may not be familiar with the proposed project, highly technical words or phraseology should be avoided where possible.
 In addition, phrases such as "investigation of" or "research on" should not be used. - Statement of Whether This Is a Developmental Award Application. - Program to Which You Are Applying.
 "FANRP" - Priority Research Area.
-Choose the Priority Research Area that is most appropriate to the research being proposed (i.e., Workforce Attachment, Income Volatility, and Administrative Costs; Food Assistance as a Safety Net; Targeting High Needs Subgroups; Eating Patterns, Food Choices, and Health Outcomes; Nutrition Education: Public and Private Returns to Information).
+Choose the Priority Research Area that is most appropriate to the research being proposed (i.e., Program Design and Operations; Food Assistance as a Safety Net; Obesity; Eating Patterns, Diet Quality, and Health Outcomes; Behavioral Nutrition).
 It is important that only one research area be selected.
-When the appropriateness of the chosen research area may be in question, the final program area assignment will be made by the FANRP staff.
-The Principal Investigator will be informed of any changes in assigned research area.
+When the appropriateness of the chosen research area may be in question, the final program area assignment

-- Principal Investigator/Project Director.
+- will be made by the FANRP staff.
+The Principal Investigator will be informed of any changes in assigned research area. - Principal Investigator/Project Director.
 List the name of the proposing Principal Investigator; there can be only one Principal Investigator or Project Director, who must sign the Application for Funding Cover Page.
 If the proposal has one or more co-investigator(s), all must be listed (signatures of co-investigators are not required) on the Application for Funding Cover Page.
-Co-investigators should be limited to those required for major research collaboration; minor collaborators or consultants are more appropriately designated as collaborators (see page 15).
-Only the Principal Investigator listed will receive direct correspondence from FANRP - Type of Institution.
-Identify the institution type of the Principal Investigator (awards can be to only one institution or individual); no other designation is accepted: Hispanic-Serving Institution, Land-Grant 1994 (Tribal Colleges and Universities), Land-Grant University 1862, Land-Grant University 1890 or Tuskegee University, Public University or College (Non-Land Grant), Private University or College, Cooperative Extension Service, State Agricultural Experiment Station, USDA/REE Laboratory, Other Federal Research Laboratory, State or Local Covernment, Minority-Owned Business, Female-Owned Business, Small Business, Private Profit-Making, Private Nonprofit, Individual, Other (specify).
+Co-investigators should be limited to those required for major research collaboration; minor collaborators or consultants are more appropriately designated as collaborators (see page 16).
+Only the Principal Investigator listed will receive direct correspondence from FANRP. - Type of Institution.
+Identify the institution type of the Principal Investigator (awards can be to only one institution or individual); no other designation is accepted: Hispanic-Serving Institution, Land-Grant 1994 (Tribal Colleges and Universities), Land-Grant University 1862, Land-Grant University 1890 or Tuskegee University, Public University or College (Non-Land Grant), Private University or College, Cooperative Extension Service, State Agricultural Experiment Station, USDA/REE Laboratory, Other Federal Research Laboratory, State of Local Government, Minority-Owned Business, Female-Owned Business, Small Business, Private Profit-Making, Private Nonprofit, Individual, Other (specify).
 Contact your institution's business office if you have any question regarding the proper identification of type of institution. - Telephone Numbers.
-Please list the telephone and tax numbers and the e-mail addresses (if available) of the Principal Investigator and co-investigators.
+Please list the telephone and fax numbers and the e-mail addresses (if available) of the Principal Investigator and co-investigators.
 In addition, please include a telephone number where a message can be left, if different from above. - Signatures.
 Sign and date the Application for Funding Cover Page.
 All proposals must be signed by the proposing Principal Investigator and, for those proposals being submitted through institutions or organizations, endorsed by the authorized organizational representative who possesses the necessary authority to commit the applicant's time and other relevant resources.
 The Principal Investigator, who signed the Application for Funding Cover Page, will be listed on the grant or cooperative agreement award document in the event that an award is made.
 Proposals that do not contain the signature of the authorized organizational representative cannot be considered for support.